Effects of traumatic brain injury can include hearing loss or tinnitus

 Doctors may use the word “concussion” rather than brain injury, especially when talking to parents, because it is less alarming.
 But a concussion is still a TBI.
 There is some evidence hospitals are undertreating TBIs considered mild.
 In a study of 395 patients age 14 and older who came to an urban hospital with a mild TBI, among those who met the usual criteria to be sent home without a follow-up, 27 percent actually turned out to have lasting cognitive problems, researchers said, and needed therapy.

 When the head injury predominantly affects the ears (such as a blow directly to the ear, or a blast of noise at close range), it is known as an acoustic trauma.
+Veterans are at particularly high risk for this kind of injury, resulting in high rates of tinnitus and hearing loss in the veteran community.

 What auditory problems can be triggered by a TBI?